matn7/CS-Notes/src/main/java/persistence/README.md

 message.setText("Hello"); // detached
 ```

-- :star: object states:
+- :star: Object states:
-    - Transient state - object does not associated with any table row.
+    - Transient state: Object not associated with any table row.
+    - Persistent:
-    - Persistent - object with database identify.
-Primary key is set as database identifier.
+        - Object with a database identify.
+        - Primary key set as database identifier.
+    - Detached:
-    - Detached - no longer managed by EntityManager. `setText` will only change state in JVM memory.
+        - No longer managed by EntityManager.
+        - `setText` will only change state in JVM memory.
 - An EntityManager has a persisting context = **first level cache**.
 - A **cache** is a copy of data meaning pulled from but living outside the database.